Git-Mastery: Lessons

 commit id: "a1"

-2 Merge the add-swimming branch onto the main branch.
-Observe that there is no merge commit.
-The main branch ref (and the HEAD ref along with it) moved to the tip of the add-swimming branch (i.e., a2) and both branches now point to a2.
+2 Merge the add-swimming branch into the main branch.
+Observe that there is no merge commit: the main branch ref (and HEAD) moved to the tip of add-swimming (a2), so both branches now point to a2.

 gitGraph BT: